DylanTet/MelaKnow/README.md

 TODO:
     - Look into possible ways to cache the photos in the users library so we're not loading from phone storage every render
-    - Start implementing model into project
+    - Start implementing cancer detection model into project
     - What data will be going onto the home screen?
     - Update camera screen to help user take accurate pictures